This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 On the free map below, we saved all places of interest, the walking route, restaurants, cafes and hotels we recommend and cover on this first day of your Prague itinerary.

-🚃 One exception is between Vyšehrad Fortress and Grébovka Park, which is a 30-minute walk.
-We recommend taking a tram (number 7 or 18) to save time and energy instead
+🚃 One exception is between Vyšehrad Fortress (H) and Grébovka Park (I), which is a 30-minute walk.
+We recommend taking a tram (number 7 or 18) to save time and energy.

 Tip: Click on the pins to see more details.
-To save this map to your device, tap the star icon or the ‘Save to My Maps’ button.
-Find it later under Google Maps > Menu > Your Places.
+To add this map to your Google Maps account, tap the star icon next to the map title on desktop or click the enlarge icon [ ] on mobile.
+Find it later in Google Maps > You > Maps on mobile or Google Maps > Saved > Maps on desktop.

 8:30 am – Visit the Old Town Square Early